 According to researchers from cloud security provider Zscaler, movie sites like www.letmewatchthis.com, www.letbobwatchthis.com, and www.movie-source.org, all look harmless when in fact, they are luring consumers into a copyright infringement trap.
 Sites like these house hundreds of pirated movies and by downloading them onto your computer you are committing a copyright infringement.

-“Consumers need to know the consequences of using such sites,” said Steve Cox, President and CEO of the Council of Better Business Bureaus.
+“Consumers need to know the consequences of using such sites,” said Gary Almond, President of the BBB serving Northeast California.
 “It is ultimately their responsibility to ensure that the files they are downloading and sharing are legal copies.”

 According to the United States Copyright Office, an individual who uploads or downloads online movies that are protected by copyright law without the authority of the copyright owner can be subjected to copyright infringement violations.
 Such cases can be considered liable for statutory damages up to $30,000 for each work infringed.
 If infringement is found to be willful that amount can be increased up to $150,000 for each work infringed.
 In addition, according to the U.S. Department of Justice, the government can also criminally prosecute you for copyright infringement.
 Fines up to $250,000 and/or a five year prison sentence can result.

 To avoid such risks, the Better Business Bureau recommends the following:

 · Purchase all copyrighted works online using one of the many services that are authorized to sell copyrighted pieces.
 By doing so, you can avoid copyright infringement violations.